sebw/blog-old.wains.be/2020/2020-05-04-traefik2-redirect-regex-file.md

       - redir
       tls:
         certresolver: "letsencrypt"
-      service: "ThisWillNeverBeUsedByNeedsToBeThere"
+      service: "ThisWillNeverBeUsedButNeedsToBeThere"

   services:
-    ThisWillNeverBeUsedByNeedsToBeThere:
+    ThisWillNeverBeUsedButNeedsToBeThere:
       loadBalancer:
         servers:
           - url: "http://127.0.0.1"
 ```

+As you can notice, we have to declare a dummy service, otherwise the redirect will never work.

+## Docker labels

-But if you want to make the same with labels on Docker containers:
+If you want to make the same with labels on Docker containers, apply those:

 ```
 traefik.http.routers.prsite.rule: "HostRegexp(`old.wains.be`)"